Your Right to Choose Psychiatry-UK for adult ADHD NHS assessment and treatment in England

 Can I pay for the initial assessment and then get refunded if I am referred later?

-No. We can only invoice the CCG from the date of the referral.
+No. We can only invoice the ICB from the date of the referral.
 You can get a referral from your GP to cover the cost of treatment following a diagnosis made privately, however.

 What happens if my GP will not take over the prescribing?